Content Outline Builder is a tool that helps you create strong outlines for SEO-optimized blog posts and articles, using AI and competitive research.

 - Used by competitors

-If you want to use one of these suggestions, click “add to outline.”
+If you want to use one of these suggestions, click “Use this description.”
 Then, edit it as needed.

 Here, you can decide which keywords you want this article to target.
 Based on the opportunity you’ve selected, the tool will automatically recommend several keywords.
 You can find them under “keywords in your outline.”